-As a reputable battery manufacturer, Golden Power is committed to providing its valued customers with durable and top-quality products through stringent quality control measures.
+As a reputable battery manufacturer, Golden Power is committed to delivering high-quality, durable products through stringent quality control measures.
 The Group ensures that its products adhere to rigorous standards in terms of energy efficiency, cost-effectiveness, safety performance, and environmentally friendly features.
-To achieve this, Golden Power references internationally recognised product quality standards such as ISO 9001:2015 Quality Management System, Restriction of Hazardous Substances ("ROHS"), and International Electrotechnical Commission ("IEC").
-Our products comply with the Directive 2013/56/EU (2006/66/EC) and the Regulation on Registration, Evaluation, Authorisation and Restriction of Chemicals ("REACH").
+To achieve this, Golden Power references internationally recognized product quality standards such as ISO 9001:2015 Quality Management System, Restriction of Hazardous Substances ("RoHS"), and International Electrotechnical Commission ("IEC").
+Our products comply with the Directive 2013/56/EU (2006/66/EC) and the Regulation on Registration, Evaluation, Authorization and Restriction of Chemicals ("REACH").

-In addition to international standards, an internal standardized quality control system has been implemented to guarantee the quality and safety of products.
-To safeguard the batteries against moisture, it is mandatory for all batteries to be protected with moisture-proof paper, wrapped in plastic, and stored at a minimum distance of 30cm from the wall.
-An in-house laboratory was established to oversee every stage of the battery manufacturing process, including issuing test instructions, conducting on-site supervision, and performing inspections.
-In order to ensure the longevity and safety of our products, the Group conducts weathering tests in the laboratory twice as frequently as the industry standards require.
+Beyond these international standards, Golden Power has implemented a comprehensive internal quality control system.
+All batteries are protected against moisture through a combination of moisture-proof paper, plastic wrapping, and proper storage at least 30 cm away from walls.
+A dedicated in-house laboratory supervises each phase of production, issuing test protocols, performing on-site inspections, and conducting stringent quality checks.
+To ensure the longevity and safety of our products, the Group conducts weathering tests in the laboratory twice as frequently as the industry standards require.
 This was reflected in the Group having no product recalls due to health and safety concerns during the reporting period.
-However, there were 3 complaints related to improper handling of products during transportation and storage.
-For further information, please refer to section "7.4 Product Responsibility" for more details.

 The Group regularly reviews its production process to assess the necessity of refining workflows, upgrading equipment and machinery, and expanding production lines, all aimed at improving operational efficiency and performance.
 During the reporting period, routine inspections, maintenance of machines, and replacement of engineering parts were carried out.
+To improve productivity, Golden Power is gradually transitioning to automated processes and reducing its reliance on manual labour.
+Automated packaging equipment, including shrink-wrap machines, has been installed to streamline packaging, enhance product appearance, and facilitate quality checks by detecting any damaged items before they reach customers.